goldcoders/windows-10-dotfiles/README.md

-# Windows 10 Config and Set Up
+# Dotfiles in Windows 10

 I have Asus G14, and it would be a waste if I installed archlinux, Im already happy with my Huawei Matebook 13 with Arch So, So I force myself to Re-Config My Workflow for Windows